roscolil/zendesk-coding-challenge/README.md

 <!-- TODO
-          do a app user flow
           format each file
-          Test how to show properties with arrays.. refactor
-          add tests
+          add tests or remove module note
-          validation messages (pre-load/cache keys/values)
+          validation messages (pre-load/cache keys/values) for no results and number of results fuzzy search
-          fuzzy search
 -->